Marissa-Perry/nirwals-postprocessing/README.md

 ```bash
 python -m post_reduction_processing.wrappers.postprocessing YYYYMMDD
 ```
-where YYYYMMDD is the date of the observation to postprocess.
+where YYYYMMDD is the date of the science target observation to postprocess.
 Two optional arguments can be added:
 - `--telluric-standard-date YYYYMMDD`: a reduced telluric-standard observation used to derive the telluric correction with a PypeIt star-model fit.
 If omitted, the telluric correction is instead fit directly to the science target's own spectrum with PypeIt's poly-model fit.
 - `--specphot-date YYYYMMDD`: a reduced spectrophotometric-standard observation, used for flux calibration.
 If omitted, flux calibration is skipped.